Zokka-Dev/zokka-compiler/CUSTOM_PACKAGE_SERVER_REFERENCE_NOTES.md

 Otherwise, we'll follow the standard Elm package server API pretty closely, so our overall API endpoints are the same as the standard Elm package server.

-As a point of reference, we'll first the standard Elm package server API endpoints.
+As a point of reference, we'll first cover the standard Elm package server API endpoints.

 ## Standard Elm Package Server API